 - Kidney beans – One half cup of these beans not only provides almost 30% of your daily recommended folate, but they are also high in fiber, a good source of plant-based protein, and brimming with additional nutrients such as potassium, thiamin, vitamin K, manganese, and magnesium.

 - Bananas – One medium banana provides about 6% of your daily recommended folate.
 While not the food highest in folate, I like them because bananas are a popular fruit and generally easy to find.

 - Papaya – One half cup of cut papaya provides about 7% of your daily recommended folate.
 Papaya is a delicious treat that also contains enzymes that support healthy digestion.

-I encourage you to share this information with friends and family, because incorporating enough folate into your diet is important for everyone!
-From decreasing inflammation and helping with symptoms of depression, to reducing chances of heart disease and improving mental performance, folate is an essential B vitamin we should all be cognizant of.
+I encourage you to share this information with friends and family because incorporating enough folate into your diet is so important for everyone!
+From decreasing inflammation and helping with symptoms of depression, to reducing chances of heart disease and improving mental performance, folate is an essential B vitamin we should be getting lots of every day.

 As you know, I’m all about utilizing diet to live your best life.